 It is many people’s dream to be able to own many properties in their lifetime and be a bao zhu po.
-Just think, if you have at least 2 properties, you can stay in 1 and rent 1 out to collect rental for a living.
+Just think, if you have at least 2 properties, you can stay in 1 and rent 1 out to collect rent for a living.

-In Singapore, about 90% of the residents owns a HDB flat.
-As all of us know, by owning a HDB flat which is subsided housing in nature, we accepted many clauses that HDB enforces.
+In Singapore, about 90% of the residents own an HDB flat.
+As all of us know, by owning an HDB flat which is subsided housing in nature, we accepted many clauses that HDB enforces.
 This can include not being allowed to keep large dogs and not being able to rent out your house for less than 6 months.

-Private property, on the other hand, are seen as good investment vehicles in land-scare Singapore which can yield both good rental rates and increase in appreciation value.
-Even if the economy go south, they still have a physical property to look and hold on to.
-Hence, it is a investment form that many wants to add to their portfolio.
+Private property, on the other hand, is seen as a good investment vehicle in land-scare Singapore which can yield both good rental rates and an increase in appreciation value.
+Even if the economy goes south, they still have a physical property to look and hold on to.
+Hence, it is an investment form that many wants to add to their portfolio.

 Now, the big question everyone always have in their mind is:

 Can I still buy a private property while owning a HDB?

 It’s a resounding YES!
 You can own a HDB and private property concurrently, as long as you fulfil the following requirements.

 MOP is the number of years the HDB / EC owners need to occupy the flat before they are allowed to do further housing actions.
 This can include selling the flat, subletting the entire flat, or buying a new unit.
 Currently, the MOP is set at 5 years.

 MOP is calculated from the date the owners collected the keys to their flat.
 If you have rented the entire flat due to special circumstances or have infringed the flat lease, that period is not considered in the MOP.